takemobiteam/takemobi-test.github.io/docs/index.md

 ## Fields for Bookings

 ### Required Fields for All Bookings
+I wonder if the examples are too much jargin for someone unfamiliar with tuis naming/id-ing system, like the asx seems weird to me

+do we require ext_booking id??

+do we make a distinction between origin_flight_id and destination_flight_id? i thought it was just flight_id

 | Field            | Type   | Description                                                  | Example                                                      |
 | ---------------- | ------ | ------------------------------------------------------------ | ------------------------------------------------------------ |